Jay’s Longest Melanoma March 2019 – FAQs

 A waiting list will be maintained for those who have missed out on their preferred day so if you need to withdraw a possible replacement can be sourced.
-Please let Jenny know as soon as possible so that a replacement can be allocated to your spot.
+Please let the team know as soon as possible so that a replacement can be allocated to your spot.

 When will I receive information about my spot?

 You will receive confirmation that your registration has been received and accepted within three days of applying.
-A Walker's Brief (the first of which will go out the first week of December and thereafter within three days of registration) will include:-
+A Walker's Brief (which will be distributed prior to the walk commencing) will include:-

 - Meeting and collection points

 - Meeting times and dates